 And nobody seems to know anything about it.

-Someone looks into like what she buys on commissary and they're always just out of peanut butter and they wondered why.
+vulnerable creatures she's gonna rape the dog you can't be allowed around small vulnerable things you've proven you can't someone looks into like what she buys on commissary and they're always just out of peanut butter and they wonder why.

 Ew.

-Ghislaine, old Jizzy Juice, is there buying all the peanut butter.
+This is fucking Ghislaine, old Jizzy Juice is there buying all the peanut butter.

-So yeah, we're never getting those files now because she sang and conveniently gave up, I'm sure, all the all of the all of them.
+So yeah, we're never getting those files now because she sang and conveniently gave up, I'm sure, all of all of them.

 Yeah, totally.